Unstructured and Hybrid Meshing

-Pointwise's T-Rex (anisotropic tetrahedral extrusion) is a technique for extruding regular layers of high-quality (right angle included) tetrahedra from boundaries.
-The tets can be combined into prisms via an optional postprocessing step to reduce cell count.
+Pointwise's T-Rex (anisotropic tetrahedral extrusion) is an advancing layer technique for extruding regular layers of high-quality (right angle included) tetrahedra from boundaries.
 The algorithm adjusts to convex and concave regions and colliding extrusion fronts.

 Classic Hybrid Meshing via Extrusion

 Prism layers can also be generated via traditional extrusion methods that start with an unstructured surface mesh of triangles and follow normal, linear, rotational, or user-defined paths.
 Tunable controls let you adjust step size, mesh quality, and smoothing of the extruded layers.

 Mixed Hex-Tet Meshes

 Hexahedral and tetrahedral meshes can be interfaced in several ways to form a hybrid grid.
 Structured hexahedral and unstructured tetrahedral blocks can be indirectly interfaced by a point to point conformal interface with hanging edges.
 Direct hex-tet interfaces are created through automatically generated pyramid cells.